marini-pietro/marini-pietro/README.md

 Languages:
 - 🇮🇹 Italian: Native speaker
 - 🇬🇧 English: C1 Cambridge certified
-- More coming soon (I want to become a polyglot in the future)
+- More soon (I want to become a polyglot in the future)

 ## Most used technologies